harshitrajsinha/learn-js/Basics/basics.md

 * Container/environment in which JavaScript code is evaluated and executed
 * Types - 1) Global Execution Context - When the JS script runs, the global execution context is created; the 'this' keyword refers to the global object (e.g., window in browsers, global in Node.js).
 Only one global execution context exists in a JavaScript program.
 2) Function Execution Context - Whenever a function is invoked, a new execution context is created for that function.
 Each function call has its own execution context, independent of other functions.
 * Components/parts - 1) Memory component/variable environment - Lists out all the variables in key-value pair.
 2) Code component/ Thread of execution - Place where execution of code takes place.
+* Phase - 1) Creation phase - Memory is allocated to variables and functions
 * See Example (1).

 ![Execution Context](https://raw.githubusercontent.com/harshitrajsinha/learn-js/main/Assets/Screenshot%202024-08-24%20084642.png)

+# Memory Allocation:
+* Variable - JS allocates memory to a variable equal to the type of the value it is initialized with.
+If the variable is declared but not initialized then 'undefined' is stored as value and some fixed amount of memory is reserved for that variable.
+This fixed amount of memory varies depending upon the JS engine. let num = 10;          // 8 bytes for the number 10 let str = "hello";     // 10 bytes for the 5 characters (each 2 bytes) let flag = true;       // 1 byte for the boolean value true let obj = { a: 1 };    // Reference to an object, memory depends on properties
+* Function - Function is stored as an object in memory which includes the space for its code, its internal properties (like name, length), and a reference to its prototype.